 - Roseburia: Improves muscle strength (as reported in another study)

-3. Increase in Pro-Inflammatory Bacteria
+3. Increase in Pro-inflammatory Bacteria

 - Potentially pathogenic strains of Enterobacteriaceae (such as certain E. coli)